som1tokmynam/FusionQuant/README.md

 * --cpu="<number_of_cpu_cores>": Important for stability.
 Specify the number of CPU cores the container can use (e.g., --cpu="8").

 * --memory="<amount_of_memory>": Important for stability.
 Specify the maximum amount of memory the container can use (e.g., --memory="16g" for 16GB RAM).
 Prevents OOM kills.

-* --user=root: (Temporary, see "To Implement/Fix") Runs processes inside the container as root.

 * --name fusionquant: Assigns a name to your Docker container for easier management.